axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

 These template functions return a well-formed list, properly encoding and quoting all elements.
 If a template function returns a single element, all quotation is decoded and the value contains the literal value.

-Starting with {{% param "product.abbrev" %}} version {{% conditional-text include-if="ose" %}}3.10{{% /conditional-text %}}, the following list-related template functions are available.
+Starting with {{% param "product.abbrev" %}} version 3.10, the following list-related template functions are available.
 Certain functions allow you to reference an element using its number: note that the list index starts with zero, so the index of the first element is 0, the second element is 1, and so on.

 <span id="template-function-list-append"></span>